NU-CUCIS/IRNet/README.md

 You can simply run the code by passing a sample config file to the dl_regressors.py as follows:

 `python dl_regressors.py --config_file sample/sample-run.config`

+The sample output from running the above command is provided inside the `sample` folder.

 The config file defines the loss_type, training_data_path, test_data_path, label, and other runtime parameters used in this work.
 Please look at the sample config file 'sample/sample-run.config' for more details.
 Note that model architectures are defined using 'architecture' key in the config file.
 Here are the architecture key value pairs for different types of model architectures: